Omaha Mounted Foundation

 Donovan

-Meet Wilson, a 6-year-old Bay Roan Clydesdale Gelding from Canada.
-Wilson stands 17.2 hands.
+Meet Wilson, a 7-year-old Bay Roan Clydesdale from Canada.
+Wilson stands 17.2 hands high.
 He is mild mannered which is the perfect personality for a patrol horse!

-He was purchased from the Mounted Patrol International in Austin, Texas through a generous grant from the First Responders Foundation.
+He was purchased from the Mounted Patrol International in Austin, Texas in 2023 through a generous grant from the First Responders Foundation.

 Likes: Wilson is a gentle soul and likes pets.